What Is a Plug Weld and How Is It Done?

 Torch Access Space

-While you hold the front sheet against the back sheet, choose a clamp that fits the flange and still leaves clear torch access to the drilled holes.
-Use a clamp design made for standard mole grips so you can lock the panels without crowding the weld area.
+While you hold the front sheet against the back sheet, choose a clamp that fits the flange.
+It must leave clear torch access to the drilled holes.

 Secure Flange Contact